 GAVILÁN INDIANS.
 Baptismal records at the San Antonio de Valero Mission of San Antonio indicate the presence there of a few Gavilán (Gabilán) Indians, presumably remnants of the Gavilán (Spanish for "sparrow hawk") who in the late seventeenth century lived in the Bolsón de Mapimí of Coahuila and Chihuahua but sometimes ranged northward to the Rio Grande.
 J. R. Swanton listed Gavilán as a Coahuiltecan band, but J. D. Forbes has recently presented evidence that suggests that the Gavilán spoke a Uto-Aztecan language.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "GAVILAN INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmg02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "GAVILAN INDIANS," accessed February 23, 2020, http://www.tshaonline.org/handbook/online/articles/bmg02.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.